Creative Writing

 Our faculty (fiction writers Becky Hagenston and Olufunke Ogundimu, and poets Catherine Pierce and Saddiq Dzukogi) teach workshops and craft classes, and mentor graduate students as they work on their creative theses.
 Creative writing students have the opportunity to gain editorial experience working on Jabberwock Review, the national literary journal produced through the efforts of the Mississippi State English Department and its creative writing program.

 Each year we bring to campus prominent, talented visiting authors who not only read and discuss their work but also visit workshops and meet informally with students.
-Recent visitors include Kali Fajardo-Anstine, Ben Percy, Joy Harjo, Rita Dove, Dorothy Allison, Terrance Hayes, Brad Watson, Maggie Smith, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Alexander Weinstein, Lorraine Lopez, Sandra Beasley, Sherod Santos, and Jess Walter.
+Recent visitors include Kwame Dawes, Kali Fajardo-Anstine, Ben Percy, Joy Harjo, Rita Dove, Dorothy Allison, Terrance Hayes, Brad Watson, Maggie Smith, Allison Joseph, Robert Olen Butler, Natasha Trethewey, Michael Farris Smith, Alexander Weinstein, Lorraine Lopez, Sandra Beasley, Sherod Santos, and Jess Walter.

 Our students have gone on to advanced study in creative writing at prestigious MFA and PhD programs across the country, including the programs at NYU, Boston University, University of Cincinnati, The Ohio State University, Virginia Tech, Virginia Commonwealth University, Western Michigan University, Florida State University, Georgia State University, Southern Illinois University Carbondale, University of Kansas, University of Nevada-Reno, Oklahoma State University, Oregon State University, University of Missouri-Kansas City, University of Nebraska-Lincoln, and elsewhere.